Omar Valerio-Jimenez

 His articles and essays focus on Chicana/o history, gender, comparative racializations, political economy, and Latina/o studies.
 In addition to publishing articles in the Journal of Women’s History, the Journal of American Ethnic History, Estudios Mexicanos/Mexican Studies, Southwestern Historical Quarterly, and the Annals of Iowa, he has written anthology chapters on Tejanos in the U.S. Civil War, border corridos, Spanish-Mexican women, U.S.-Mexico borderlands culture, the U.S.-Mexico War, and immigration.
 His journal article, “Racializing Mexican Immigrants in the Heartland: Iowa’s Early Mexican Communities, 1880-1930,” (in Annals of Iowa) won the 2017 Dorothy Schwieder Prize for Best Article in Midwestern History by the Midwestern History Association and the 2017 Mildred Throne-Charles Aldrich Award for most significant journal article on Iowa history by the State Historical Society of Iowa.
 His article, “Refuting History Fables: Collective Memories, Mexican Texans, and Texas History,” examines the efforts of Mexican American civil rights activists to change the depiction of Tejanos in the state’s textbooks during the 1930s.
 This article was awarded the 2020 H. Bailey Carroll Award for Best Article in the Southwestern Historical Quarterly by the Texas State History Association.
 His most recent article, “Borderlands History in the Southwestern Historical Quarterly,” appeared in the April 2022 issue of the Southwestern Historical Quarterly.

-He serves on the editorial board of Aztlán: A Journal of Chicano Studies, Studies in Midwestern History, Journal of Texas Archeology and History, and is a series editor of Latinos in Chicago and the Midwest Series for the University of Illinois Press.
+Dr. Valerio-Jiménez serves on the editorial board of Studies in Midwestern History and Journal of Texas Archeology and History, and is a series editor of Latinos in Chicago and the Midwest Series for the University of Illinois Press.
 He currently serves as the book review editor for the Journal of American Ethnic History.
-In support of his research and writing, he has obtained fellowships from SMU’s William P. Clements Center for Southwest Studies, the Western History Association, UCSD’s Center for U.S.-Mexican Studies, the Charles Redd Center, the Newberry Library, the Spencer Foundation, and the National Endowment for the Humanities.
+In support of his research and writing, he has obtained fellowships from SMU’s William P. Clements Center for Southwest Studies, the Western History Association, UCSD’s Center for U.S.-Mexican Studies, the Charles Redd Center, the Newberry Library, and the National Endowment for the Humanities.
 In September 2022, he became Associate Dean for Diversity, Equity, Inclusion, and Justice for UTSA’s College of Liberal and Fine Arts.
+He currently serves as the Associate Dean for Graduate Studies for COLFA, and the program coordinator for the History Department’s Public History Certificate.

 Research Interests